Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 - Your baby is irritable, fussy, or cries constantly and you cannot soothe him or her.

 - You have new or worsening pain, even after you take pain medicine.

 - You have bleeding from your vagina that fills 1 sanitary pad within 1 hour.

 - You have swelling in your perineum that does not get better within a few days.

 - You have questions or concerns about your baby's condition or care.

 - You may be given medicines to reduce your pain or to prevent or treat a bacterial infection.
 You may also need treatment to stop severe bleeding.
 Surgery may be needed to repair damage to your uterus or other body areas.

 - Your baby will be examined for shoulder or arm problems.
 A broken clavicle (collarbone) or arm in a newborn usually heals on its own in 6 to 8 weeks.
-Your baby's sleeve may be pinned to his clothes, or he may be given a sling to keep his arm from moving.
+Your baby's sleeve may be pinned to his or her clothes, or he or she may be given a sling to keep his or her arm from moving.

 Manage the problems from shoulder dystocia: